ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 ## Set up Static IP

+Given [the hardware specifications of the four Raspberry Pi 3](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/), it is best to set them up as a Kubernetes cluster with [`k3s`](https://docs.k3s.io/) - a lightweight Kubernetes distribution suitable for edge computing.
+One Raspberry Pi 3 will be used as master node, while the other three will be used as worker nodes.
+For more information about the architecture of the Kubernetes cluster, see [Set up Kubernetes Cluster](#set-up-kubernetes-cluster).

-To set up a Kubernetes cluster with `k3s`, the worker nodes must know the IP address of the master node.
-However, if the master node is directly connected to a hotspot, then whenever the gateway IP of the hotspot changes, the master node will receive a IP address different from the one registered on the worker nodes.
-Consequently, the Kubernetes won't work, because the master node and the worker nodes cannot communicate with each other (in that case, when entering the command `kubectl get nodes` to the master node, the worker nodes will be shown as `Not Ready`).
+For a `k3s` Kubernetes cluster to work, the worker nodes must know the IP address of the master node, so that they can communicate with each other.
+However, if the master node is directly connected to a hotspot, then whenever the gateway IP of the hotspot changes, the master node will receive from the hotspot an IP address different from the one registered on the worker nodes.
+Consequently, the master node and the worker nodes cannot communicate with each other, i.e., the Kubernetes won't work (in that case, when entering the command `kubectl get nodes` on the master node, the worker nodes will be shown as `Not Ready`).

 Thus, it is critical that the master and worker nodes be assigned static (fixed) IP addresses, so that communication between them still holds even when the gateway IP address of the hotspot changes.
 To assign static IP addresses to the nodes, an additional FRITZ!Box Router is used.
 Here are the steps to set up static IP addresses:

 - Set up all hardware as shown in the Network Architecture in the [Overview](#overview) section, then turn on all hardware and hotspot.
 - Connect local PC with the router WLAN network using its SSID and password.
 - On local PC, enter `ipconfig` on Command Prompt (in Windows) and look for the Default Gateway IP address of the router network, which is `192.168.178.1` for this project.
-- Still on local PC, enter the IP address just found in a browser to open the router (FRITZ!Box) user interface (see below image, `KIEN-LEGION5` and `Google Pixel 5` denote local PC and hotspot device, respectively).
+- Still on local PC, enter the IP address just found in a browser to open the router (FRITZ!Box) user interface (see below image, `KIEN-LEGION5` and `Google Pixel 5` were used as/denote local PC and hotspot device, respectively).

   ![](img/staticIP2.png)